osrf/ros2multirobotbook/src/security.md

 same CA certificate.

 The `private` directory contains anything permissible as private, such as private key material for aforementioned certificate authorities.
-This directory should be redacted before deploying the keystore onto the target device/robot.
+This directory should be removed before deploying the keystore onto the target device/robot.

 The `enclaves` directory contains the security artifacts associated with individual security enclaves.